llvm/llvm-project/clang-tools-extra/docs/clang-tidy/Contributing.rst

 Out-of-tree check plugins
 -------------------------

-Developing an out-of-tree check as a plugin largely follows the steps outlined above.
+Developing an out-of-tree check as a plugin largely follows the steps outlined above, including creating a new module and doing the hacks to register the module.
 The plugin is a shared library whose code lives outside the clang-tidy build system.
 Build and link this shared library against LLVM as done for other kinds of Clang plugins.
+If using CMake, use the keyword MODULE while invoking add_library or llvm_add_library.

 The plugin can be loaded by passing `-load` to `clang-tidy` in addition to the names of the checks to enable.